PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 illustration by Steve Douglass

-I pressed record noticing only then then the flashing battery light and then the viewfinder went dead.
-The battery was exhausted.
+I pressed record noticing only the flashing charge battery light and then (at the worst possible moment ever) the viewfinder went dead.
+The battery was done.
 I got six seconds of video then nothing.
 I fished in my pocket and grabbed another battery and popped it in as fast I could.
 The viewfinder flashed then nothing.
 I tried another battery, nothing.
+"Fuck me!"
+I said a little to loudly for my father in law's taste.

 Consigned to failure I did the only thing I could do, watch as this ghostly apparition of an aircraft flew incredibly silent almost over us and then slowly did a U-turn and disappearing into the night.

 I looked over at Elwood who was watching it through binoculars.
-He dropped them and said to me in his western drawl, "What the fuck was that?"
+He dropped them and said to me in his western drawl, dropping his guard and exclaimed, "What the fuck was that?"

 --------------------------------------------------------------------------------------------------------------------------